Politics at play ahead of Hajj

 More recently, tensions escalated once again in the lead up to this year's Hajj.
 Iran's Supreme leader Ayatollah Ali Khamenei reignited a war of words during a speech on Monday blasting Al Saud, the ruling royal family of Saudi Arabia.
 "The heartless and murderous Saudis locked up the injured with the dead in containers -- instead of providing medical treatment and helping them or at least quenching their thirst," he said.
 "The world of Islam must fundamentally reconsider the management of the two holy places and the issue of hajj."

-Saudi Arabia's Grand Mufti Sheikh Abdulaziz Al al-Sheikh dismissed Iran's condemnations, telling Makkah, a local newspaper: ""We have to understand that they are not Muslims ... their main enemies are the followers of Sunnah (Sunnis)."
+Saudi Arabia's Grand Mufti Sheikh Abdulaziz Al al-Sheikh dismissed Iran's condemnations, telling Makkah, a local newspaper: "We have to understand that they are not Muslims ... their main enemies are the followers of Sunnah (Sunnis)."

 Khamenei had previously criticized the ruling Saudi royals in the immediate aftermath of the stampede, calling for them to take responsibility for the disaster.